Today’s workplace culture

 A final word of caution on your interpretation of this material.
 I’ve worked with employees who felt these behaviors were happening to them when in fact they were treated professionally.
 Some employees have a keen sensitivity to issues that don’t go their way.
 Sometimes, employee mental illness can interfere with the ability to interpret reality around them.

 A company owner’s first priority is to make the business successful.
-From this evolves the need for additional staff—which benefits employees, economic stimulation—which benefits the community and personal success—which benefits the owner’s family/dependents.
+From this evolves the need for additional staff—the demand for labor leads to economic stimulation; the community benefits; the employee enjoys income and advancement opportunities; the community and employee earnings; which benefits employees and the owners.
 Some drastic differences between companies derive from how the owners define “success.”
 If you define success in only monetary terms, one kind of workplace atmosphere results.
-If you define success as a balance of monetary measures, client satisfaction and an employee-friendly, professional work environment, a different kind of workplace atmosphere is created.
+If you define success as a balance of monetary measures, client satisfaction and an employee-friendly, professional work environment, a different kind of workplace atmosphere results.

 Regardless of the owner’s philosophical viewpoint, as long as he/she does not break the law, they are within their rights to run the business as they see fit.
-Employees are sometimes of the mind that employers have to be nice, have to take care of them, have to give them time off, etc. But owners can place as much focus on the bottom line as they wish.
-That is our free-market economic system.
+Employees are sometimes of the mind that employers have to be nice, have to take care of them, give them time off, etc. But owners can place as much focus on the bottom line as they wish.
+That is a free-market economic system.
 If this means they are difficult and unfriendly and experience employee turnover as a result, that’s the consequence.
-Sometimes the nature of the workplace is a result of active philosophical choices and sometimes owners are ignorant of the connection between the way they treat employees and level of turnover or social suffering that results.
+Sometimes the nature of the workplace is a result of active philosophical choices and sometimes owners are simply ignorant of the connection between the way they treat employees and level of turnover or social suffering that results.
 The amount of discord and employee bickering an employer tolerates through ignorance or neglect is related employee turnover.
-Those employees complain to everyone about what takes place at work.
-These matters are somewhat different in union environments.
-The article applies primarily to the non-union workplace but the dynamics described here affect union employees and their supervisors.
+Employees complain to everyone about what takes place at work.
+The end results and worker rights in these matters are somewhat different in union environments.
+The information provided here applies primarily to the non-union workplace but the dynamics described here affect union employees and their supervisors.
 I know because I have presented to both union employees and their supervisors.
+In one case, the union made an unusual complaint about a fellow union member who was physically assaulting a well-liked subordinate.

 Too bad to stay—Too hard to leave

-All of the above combines to set the stage for workplace atmospheres which fall within wide extremes on a continuum.
-I imagine folks generally know when they are in a very bad or very good job.
-The problem is more difficult when the negative parts come on gradually, over time.
-These things are hard to see coming and most people wake up at some point to realize that things are not as they wish them to be.
+The quality of workplace atmospheres can vary widely.
+I imagine folks generally know when they are in either a very bad or very good culture.
+The problem is more difficult when the negative dynamics develop gradually, over time.
+Boundary violations inch forward.
+Most people eventually wake up to realize that things are intolerably negative.
 It can also be difficult when you know you have to leave and are looking but the job search is going poorly.
-Finally when some things are positive and some are not, what is the right decision?
+Finally real life situations are rarely black and white.
+What to do when:

 - You like the boss but the co-workers are gossipy